Best Restaurant Business Loans in January 2025

 If you need to purchase real estate for your restaurant or franchise, a commercial loan could help.
 To qualify, your restaurant must occupy at least 51% of the property you wish to finance.

-Traditional banks and online lenders offer commercial real estate loans up to $5 million.
-You’ll likely need to provide a 20% to 40% down payment, with the restaurant acting as collateral if you default on the loan.
+You’ll also likely need to provide at least a 20% down payment, with the restaurant acting as collateral if you default on the loan.

 SBA loan